Black Friday Offer! Get Up to $330 OFF per electric bike until stock lasts. Use code: “BlackFriday”

 • Storable indoors, in closets and small apartments

-• Compact & transportable on buses, trains and etc.
+• Compact & transportable on buses, trains, etc.

 • Easier to load on car